KamikazeVildsvin/kromftronics-website/themes/hugo-snap-gallery/README.md

 - `src`: Must contain either a comma-separated list of paths to images, or a directory path containing images.
 Note that the paths are absolute, so imagine a `/` in front of them.
 Also note that the shortcode assumes that they are all stored in `/static/`.
 - `lightbox`: Whether a click on an image shall open a lightbox modal.
 Default: `true`.
 - `aspectratio`: Define the aspect ratio of the images in the slideshow/gallery.
 Default: `16/10`.
+- `maxwidth`: Defines the maximum width, which can be used to fix width.
+Default: `100%`.
 - `metadata`: See below for how to add metadata to your files.
 Default: `map[]`.
 - `mode`: Can be either `gallery` or `slideshow`.
 Default: `gallery`.
 - For gallery mode: